aurbac/cdk-ecs-two-fargate-services/README.md

 # ECS with two Fargate services using Spot

+This repository contains the CDK project as a reference two deploy two services in Amazon Container Service using Fargate and Fargate Spot.

 ![ECS with two Fargate services using Spot](images/diagram.png)

 ## Requirements for development environment